-Example: Here is a demonstration of using the visual aids to help beat match.
+Example: The following is a demonstration of using the visual aids to help beat match.
 In this example, the track that is playing is on the Left Deck, and the track to be mixed in is on the Right Deck.

-- 1. Start the track playing on the Right Deck.
-After a few seconds, blue peaks appear in the Tempo Matching display. - 2.
-Adjust the pitch of the right turntable until the blue peaks sit under the orange peaks in the Tempo Matching display.
+- 2. Adjust the pitch of the right turntable until the blue peaks sit under the orange peaks in the Tempo Matching display.
 Once they are aligned, the two tracks have the same tempo. - 3.
 Next align the markers in the Beat Matching display.
 Watch the color of the items passing by in the Main Waveform display.
 Remember that a kick or bass drum will be red in color, and a snare drum will be green or blue.
 This technique will by no means guarantee perfect mixes, but may help to speed up the process of beat matching.